Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

-If you live in or are traveling to Russia, you must choose a safe VPN with a proven track record for effectively bypassing internet censorship.
+If you’re traveling to Russia, you must choose a secure VPN with a proven track record of effectively bypassing aggressive internet censorship.

-If you want to get a Russian IP address, Astrill VPN has physical servers in Moscow.
-Other VPNs like CyberGhost and Proton VPN also have multiple servers in Russia, but they aren’t able to bypass online censorship as effectively as Astrill can.
+If you want to get a Russian IP address from abroad, Astrill remains a very good choice.
+Other good VPNs like CyberGhost and Proton VPN also offer virtual servers in Russia, but they won’t work from within the country.

 Use the table below to compare the best VPNs for Russia based on their ability to bypass web censorship, obfuscation technology, logging policy, and more.